tytydraco/yessleep/out/Old_Traditions_for_a_Night_Wedding.md

 I smiled as she left, glancing at my sides.
 "If only you knew," I said while sipping my beer.

-Now in hindsight, if I were not so fatigued after nearly a month of hard work and constant traveling.
+Now in hindsight, if I were not so fatigued after nearly a month of work and travel.
 I would have perhaps picked up on the fact that she too was familiar with the concubine lifestyle.
 Which was unusual in itself for an American.
 Or perhaps I would have picked up on the fact that Larissa was an uncommon name.
 As I had read Jim's article.
 But there was no such luck, which is why, when I say that I am deeply regretful of what I read on the news later about the couple, I am truly at a loss for what I could have prevented.
 But that is not my story to tell.

 After I finished drinking at the bar I made my way to the elevator and got in.
 When a man coming towards me waved as a sign to hold the door, I called out, "It's full."
 He looked at me bewildered as I was the only person he could see in the elevator, before sticking his hand out to stop the elevator from ascending.
 Huffing and puffing, he glared at me angrily before pressing his floor number for the door to close.
 Except the elevator pinged.
 The weight capacity light had turned on above our heads.
 "Like I said, it's full."
 The man shook his head in amazement.
 Pressing his floor number again.
-The elevator pinged again.
-Unwilling to budge, the man kept pressing the button.
+The elevator pinged again, unwilling to budge.
 I sighed and got out, "I'll wait for the next one."

 And wait I did, even in my room I waited for night fall instead of resting.
 The thoughts of a botched night wedding swirling in my head.
 For the many things that could go wrong.
 Because even though I had much practice in these matters, I was still always nervous before a fight.
 So when night fell, I was red eyed and exhausted, but better mentally prepared than before.